benjamincrozat/content/posts/php-is-dead-2024.md

 Source: [W3Tech](https://w3techs.com/technologies/details/cm-wordpress).

-## The most used WordPress plugins in 2024
+## The most used WordPress plugins: Usage statistics in 2024

 The most popular WordPress plugins also deserve to be mentioned here.
 Some of them can even be considered as mini-CMSes.
+Here are the usage statistics:

 | Technology          | Percentage |
 |---------------------|------------|